buckbaskin/buckbaskin.github.io/content/hiker-plays-firewatch.md

 ### Day 1 (Firewatch Land)

-- My initial impression is that the story and setup is very impactful, way more than I expected from anything that I'd heard about the game.
+- My initial impression is that the story and setup is impactful, way more than I expected from anything that I'd heard about the game.

 - Small Thing I'm Impressed by #1: When you're picking up beer cans, you can